-We met up with our three guides Simon, Natt, and Ning from Expique at a SkyTrain station in the outskirts of Bangkok.
+We met up with our three guides Simon, Natt, and Ning from Expique, at a Skytrain station in Bangkok.
 We were all put in tuk-tuks and headed off into the bustling Bangkok night.

 Our first stop on the tour was at the vibrant and busy Klongsan Plaza night market.
 This area used to be a train station back in the day.

-Here you will find everything from trendy clothes, shoes, jewelry, jeans, accessories…..Yep, basically everything you might need for a new look!
-Few tourists know about this market, which is a lucky thing because that means they are likely to be charging Thai prices.
+Here you will find everything from trendy clothes, shoes, jewelry, jeans, accessories…..Yep, everything you might need for a new look!
+Few tourists know about this market, which is a lucky thing because they are likely to be charging Thai prices.

 You will also find many stands selling food, drinks, and snacks here.

-Wat Prayoon received the UNESCO Cultural Heritage Conservation Award of Excellence only two months ago, in April 2014.
+Wat Prayoon has been beautifully restored.
+The restoration took six years and was finished in 2012.
+For the repair, it received the UNESCO Cultural Heritage Conservation Award of Excellence in April 2014.

-After Wat Prayoo, it was time to leave the tuk-tuks and try another transportation favorite among the locals.
-So we jumped on a river shuttle ferry.
+After Wat Prayoo, it was time to leave the tuk-tuks and try another transportation favorite among the locals – the river shuttle ferry.

-Along the way, Expique provided us with typical Thai snacks.
-At the Klongsan Market, they gave us deep fried fish cakes, and here as we waited for the ferry we were given green Thai custard flavoured dip with bread for dipping.
+We tried deep-fried fish cakes and green Thai custard flavored dip with bread for dipping.
 It was delicious!
-We have never dared to try any of these snacks before, as they look a bit strange :).
+We would never have dared to try any of these snacks on our own, as they look a bit strange :).

 Finally, it was time to fill up our bellies, which was good because I was starving! 🙂

-Thip Samai also have the most amazing orange juice I have ever tasted!
+Thip Samai also has the most amazing orange juice I have ever tasted!
 It was so fresh and full of flavor!
-I could just feel it`s healthfulness as I was drinking it, filling me up with vitamin C. So if you go here, make sure to order the orange juice and not just another Singha (which you can buy everywhere in Thailand).
+I could feel its healthfulness as I was drinking it, filling me up with vitamin C. So if you go here, make sure to order the orange juice and not just another Singha (which you can buy everywhere in Thailand).

-The city’s iconic Giant Swing is over 21 meters high and painted blood red.
-It was built in 1784 by King Rama I, two years after the establishment of Bangkok as the new capital, and shows the strong influence of Brahmanism in Thailand.
+Bangkok’s iconic Giant Swing is over 21 meters high and painted blood red.
+It was built in 1784 by King Rama I, two years after establishing Bangkok as the new capital, and shows the strong influence of Brahmanism in Thailand.

-The Giant Swing was used as part of the Swing Ceremony, one of 12 royal Brahmanic ceremonies annually performed to celebrate the new year, to propitiate Brahmanic gods and to ask for their blessings.
+The Giant Swing was used as part of the Swing Ceremony, one of 12 royal Brahmanic ceremonies annually performed to celebrate the new year, appease Brahmanic gods, and ask for their blessings.

 The Swing Ceremony used to be grand, and the highlight was when three groups of four Brahmans each rode on the Giant Swing, as a re-enactment of when Shiva descended to the earth.